jakeaufderheide/messing-around-with-flutter/README.md

-# myapp

-A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+# Messing around with Flutter

+A project based on a tutorial that I'm tinkering with.

+## More information about Flutter

 A few resources to get you started if this is your first Flutter project: